cosmos/cosmos-sdk/docs/glossary.rst

 ----------

-In order to provide proofs to Tendermint, we keep all data in one key-value (kv) store which is indexed with a merkle tree.
+In order to provide proofs to Tendermint, we keep all data in one key-value (KV) store which is indexed with a merkle tree.
 This allows for the easy generation of a root hash and proofs for queries without requiring complex logic inside each module.
 Standardization of this process also allows powerful light-client tooling as any store data may